martinwells/objects.js/README.md

-# gamecore.js
+# objects.js
-gamecore.js is a framework to help build high-performance (and large) games using javascript.
+objects.js is a framework to help build high-performance (and large) games and apps using javascript.

 It is comprised of: